Russians grant Putin right to extend his rule until 2036 in landslide vote

 Others were less enthusiastic.
 "I didn't read about the amendments if I'm honest," Lyudmila, another voter, said.
 "What's the point of voting if they've already decided for you.
 It's like that in our country - read something and vote.
 I voted."

 Turnout was 65%, election officials said.
-Putin, 67, already the longest-serving leader in modern Russian history since Soviet dictator Josef Stalin, made no mention of how the changes could affect his own career in an eve-of-vote speech on Tuesday.
-They would allow him to run for another two six-year, consecutive stints after his current term expires in 2024.
+Putin, already the longest-serving leader in modern Russian history since Soviet dictator Josef Stalin, made no mention of how the changes could affect his own career in an eve-of-vote speech on Tuesday.

 He has said he has yet to decide on his future.
 Critics, who liken Putin to a latter-day Tsar, say they are sure he will run again, but some analysts say he may want to keep his options open to avoid becoming a lame duck.
 At 60%, according to the Levada pollster, his approval rating remains high but well down on its peak of nearly 90%.